Karunai Ullam: Plot

 A lone middle-aged woman, Gauri, meets Mudaliar, another middle-aged man in the house of her boss.
-She also comes across her old lover, whom she did not marry to respect her mother's words.
+She also comes across her old lover, whom she did not marry in respect for her mother's words.
 Her old lover comes in search of her and asks her to marry him as his ailing wife is dying.
 She refuses but decides to marry Mudaliar, to fill the gap, she feels in her life.